Josh Vaughan: Indianapolis Colts

 Vaughan was signed to the Indianapolis Colts' practice squad on October 18.
 He was cut on November 3.

 Buffalo Bills

-Vaughan signed to the Buffalo Bills' practice squad on November 8, 2010 but left the following day for an active roster spot with the Carolina Panthers.
+Vaughan signed to the Buffalo Bills' practice squad on November 8, 2010, but left the following day for an active roster spot with the Carolina Panthers.

-Carolina Panthers
+Carolina Panthers (second stint)

 Vaughan earned his first active roster spot when he was signed by the Carolina Panthers on November 9, 2010.
 On November 14, 2010, he scored his first NFL touchdown in his first NFL game against the Tampa Bay Buccaneers.
 On January 7, 2011, Vaughan signed a 1-year contract to stay with the Panthers through the 2011 season.

 Atlanta Falcons

 After he spent time on the Atlanta Falcons' active roster, the Falcons released Vaughan on August 29, 2014.